-Die-attach is the term reserved for processes where the face of a die is attached to a substrate by a single joint.
-The joint may be of polymer (adhesive), metal-filled polymer, or in the form of solder derived from a preform, solder paste, or solder wire.
+The term die-attach is reserved for processes where the face of a die is attached to a substrate by a single joint.
+The joint may be polymer (adhesive), metal-filled polymer, or in the form of solder derived from a preform, solder paste, or solder wire.